tmpbook/data-analysis-with-python-and-pandas/README.md

 Please either reinstall Python as a framework, or try one of the other backends.
 If you are Working with Matplotlib in a virtual enviroment see 'Working with Matplotlib in Virtual environments' in the Matplotlib FAQ
 ```

-I run my script in virtualenv.
-Python version is 3.5.

 Add a line: